LuanB-compt/to-do/README.md

 <br>

 # **doing:**
-- Rewrite the details in English of my repos
 - Finance_control with Java?
 - More Java course to learn the first 20% of knowledgment
+- Upgrade my personal README

 <br>